 What is #Youth4ClimateLive?

-The #Youth4ClimateLive Series brings together a diverse group of unstoppable youth at the forefront of creative climate action to have virtual intergenerational and interactive conversations with policy makers and experts on a variety of climate topics.
-The goal of #Youth4ClimateLive is to engage, educate, and excite a worldwide cohort of young people so they can collaborate with their peers, lead their communities, and influence policymakers to enact meaningful climate action at the local and global levels.
-By watching the series, young people will:
+The #Youth4ClimateLive Series, which concluded in February 2021, brought together a diverse group of unstoppable youth at the forefront of creative climate action for virtual intergenerational and interactive conversations with policymakers and experts on a variety of climate topics.
+The goal of #Youth4ClimateLive was to engage, educate, and excite a worldwide cohort of young people, empowering them to collaborate with their peers, lead their communities, and influence policymakers to enact meaningful climate action at the local and global levels.
+The Series offered your people a unique chance to:

 Find an accessible and exciting entry-point to exploring the world of climate impacts, solutions and policies through inspirational youth-led conversations.